 tupac's photographer is suing kendall and kylie

-Despite the sisters' hasty apology for their misguided T-shirts, the photographer of the original Tupac imagery they used isn't letting it go that easily.
+Despite the sisters' hasty apology for their misguided T-shirts, the photographer of the original Tupac imagery they used isn't letting things go that easily.

 This article was originally published by i-D Australia.